willdurand/puppet-nodejs/README.md

 }
 ```

+A symlink is created from the `./bin` folder of the last installed `version` of node to `/usr/local/node/node-current/bin` and this path is added to your environment's `PATH`.

 By default, this module creates symlinks for each Node.js version installed into
 `/usr/local/bin`.
 A nodejs::install define creates a versioned symlink like `/usr/local/bin/node-v0.10.17`.
-The class `nodejs` creates the default symlink `/usr/local/bin/node`.
 You can change this behavior by using the `target_dir` parameter.

 Also, this module installs [NPM](https://npmjs.org/) by default.
 You can set the
 `with_npm` parameter to `false` to not install it.